Officials say commuters and visitors at the World Trade Center will be able to take advantage of free WiFi.

-Average U.S. rates on fixed mortgages rose slightly this week but remained near historically low levels.
+Average long-term U.S. mortgage rates rose slightly this week but remained near their lows for the year.